• Skip to main content

 Waterfalls at Waterfalls campground

-These waterfalls at the Waterfalls Campground were a gorgeous sight.
-It made the challenges we faced while backpacking the Poboktan trail worth it.
-There was still a lot of snow higher up in the mountains, as evidence by the large volume of water rushing down the creek and the waterfall.
-The view was peaceful to look at during supper when our feet were taken out of our wet boots and switched into sandals.
-These sandals are perfect for backpacking, ensuring you don’t stub your toe by having a toe guard, while still allowing for breathability.
-We did our best to protect our feet and boots from being drenched by wearing gaiters and ankle Gore-Tex hiking boots.
+KEEN Women’s Newport H2 Closed-Toe Water Sandals are perfect for backpacking, ensuring you don’t stub your toe with a toe guard, while still allowing your feet to breathe.
+We did our best to protect our feet and boots from getting drenched by wearing gaiters and Gore-Tex ankle-high hiking boots.
 Unfortunately, with the amount of snow and rushing water on the trail and from the creek, it was inevitable that our feet would end up soaking wet.

 Working as a Team at Camp